Adam Carolla: Early life

 Adam Carolla was born on May 27, 1964, to Jim and Kris (née McCall) Carolla.
-Some sources list his birthplace as Los Angeles County, California, while others list it as Philadelphia, Pennsylvania.
-He grew up in the Los Angeles San Fernando Valley, and his parents separated when he was young.
+Carolla has stated he was born in a doctor's office in the Westwood neighborhood in the city of Los Angeles, California, although some sources list his birthplace as Los Angeles County, or Philadelphia, Pennsylvania.
+He grew up in the Los Angeles San Fernando Valley and his parents separated when he was young.
 Carolla was not given a middle name by his parents; on his driver's license application he listed his middle name as "Lakers" as a joke.
 The application was processed without notice.
 His maternal step-grandfather was screenwriter László Görög.

-Adam was raised in the North Hollywood neighborhood of Los Angeles.
+Carolla was raised in the North Hollywood neighborhood of Los Angeles.
 He attended Colfax Elementary School, Walter Reed Junior High, and North Hollywood High School.
 Carolla did not receive his high school diploma until years later as it was held by the school until a library fine was paid.
 Carolla can be seen paying off the book and receiving his diploma in an episode of his 2005 television show, The Adam Carolla Project.

 During his youth, Carolla played Pop Warner football for seven years; he later suggested that being involved in sports saved him from a chaotic home life.
 During his senior year at North Hollywood High School, Carolla distinguished himself in football.
 In December 1981, he was named to the First Team Offensive Line, Central Valley League, one of 8 leagues at the time in the LA City Section of the California Interscholastic Federation.
 In October 2020 he spoke of being recruited by "7 or 8" schools including UC-Davis, Cal Poly Pomona, and Cal Poly San Luis Obispo.

 He began living on his own at the age of 18.
 He briefly attended Los Angeles Valley College, a community college, where he was placed on academic probation before dropping out to work in a series of jobs, including carpet cleaner, carpenter, boxing instructor, and traffic school instructor.
 Although broke, Carolla, his friends, and roommates owned a 1963 Cadillac limousine.

 In the early 1990s, Carolla studied improvisational comedy with The Groundlings and was a member of the ACME Comedy Theatre troupe.